slint-ui/slint/docs/layouting.md

 }
 ```

-The `x`, `y` property is relative to the parent, it can be specified in `px` (logical pixels, scaled with the device pixel ratio), `phx` (physical pixel).
+The `x` and `y` properties are relative to the parent.
+They can be specified in

+*  `px`: logical pixels, scaled with the device pixel ratio
+*  `phx`: physical pixels

 The default value for `x` and `y` is always 0.

-The `width` and `height` properties are also values in pixels.
-Additionaly, they can take a value in `%`, in that case, this is the ratio compared to the parent element.
+The `width` and `height` properties are also specified in pixels.
+Additionaly, they can also take a value in `%`, in that case, this is the ratio compared to the parent element.
 The default values for `width` and `height` depends on the element.
-Some elements have contents had their size is based on their content this is the case for `Image` or `Text` or most widgets.
+Some elements have content and had their size is based on their content.
+This is the case for `Image` or `Text` and most widgets.
-Elements that do not have contents, defaults to fill the parent element.
-For example: `Rectangle`, `TouchArea`, `FocusScope`, `Flickable`, `Clip`.
+Elements that do not have content, default to fill the parent element.
+For example: `Rectangle`, `TouchArea`, `FocusScope`, `Flickable`,
-The default
+and `Clip`.

 ## Layouts

-There are different kind of layouts, but they all share some common traits.
+There are different kinds of layouts, but they all share some common traits.
-Layout are responsible for positioning their direct sub-elements.
+Layouts are responsible for positioning their direct sub-elements.
-Each element can have a minimum and maximum size which can be set with the `minimum_width` `minimum_height` `maximum_width` and  `maximum_height` properties.
+Each element has a minimum and maximum size which can be set with the `minimum_width`, `minimum_height`, `maximum_width`, and  `maximum_height` properties.
-When the `width`, or `height` is specified directly, it is considered as fixed size.
+When the `width` or `height` is specified directly, it is considered to be of fixed size.
-If an element contain itself a layout, it will also impact the minimum and maximum size of that element.
+If an element contains a layout, it also impacts the minimum and maximum size of that element.
-The `horizontal_stretch` and `vertical_stretch` properties specifies how much an element stretchess proportionaly to the other elements.
+The `horizontal_stretch` and `vertical_stretch` properties specify how much an element stretches proportionally to other elements.

-Layout have a `spacing` and `padding` property.
-Thir default value is defined by the widget style.
+Layouts have a `spacing` and `padding` property.
+Their default value is defined by the widget style.
-`padding` can be splitted in `padding-left`, `padding-right`, `padding-bottom`, `padding-top`.
+`padding` can be split in `padding-left`, `padding-right`, `padding-bottom` and `padding-top`.

 ## VerticalLayout and HorizontalLayout